-PM 5105 Integrated Skills for the Study of Medicine 2 (2.0 credit hours)
+PM 5105 Integrated Skills for the Study of Medicine 2 (ISSM 2) (3.0 credit hours) Continuation of PM 5005.

-PM 5190 Podiatric Medicine, Principles, and Practice 2(3.0 credit hours)
+PM 5190 Podiatric Medicine, Principles, and Practice 2 (PMP 2) (3.50 credit hours)

 Prerequisite PM 5090.
 The course introduces the principles of a clinical approach to the management of a variety of common conditions affecting the foot, ankle and lower extremity from an evidence-based medicine perspective.
 This is accomplished by layering podiatric principles in medicine, biomechanics, and surgery with management principles for problem solving and quality patient care.
 This course builds on the foundations introduced in PM 5090.
 Students will learn how to critique relevant information and understand strategies for clinical decision-making, which will help them develop a pattern to lifelong learning.